TanishqPokharia/PrognosifySH/README.md

 1. **Improve Predictive Model with a Bigger Dataset**: Enhance the predictive capabilities of the AI model by collecting and integrating a larger dataset, enabling more accurate predictions of future health risks and diseases.

-2. **Improve Lifestyle Features Using Native Device Features**: Utilize native device features to enhance lifestyle tracking capabilities, such as integrating with device sensors for more accurate calorie tracking and sleep monitoring.
+2. **Improve Lifestyle Features Using Native Device Features**: Utilize native device features to enhance lifestyle tracking capabilities, such as integrating with device sensors for more accurate calorie tracking pedometer and sleep monitoring.

 3. **General Improvement of App UI**: Work on enhancing the user interface (UI) of the app to improve user experience and overall aesthetics, making it more intuitive and visually appealing.